andreshere00/Splitter_MR/docs/examples/pdf/pdf_with_vlm.md

 ## Conclusion

-Although all three methods can read files from various sources, they differ significantly in how VLM analysis is implemented:
+Although all three methods can read files from various sources, they differ significantly in how VLM analyzis is implemented:

 * **`VanillaReader`** extracts graphical files from the input and uses a VLM to provide descriptions for these resources.
-Currently, it is only compatible with PDFs, and the VLM analysis and PDF reading logic are separated.
+Currently, it is only compatible with PDFs, and the VLM analyzis and PDF reading logic are separated.
 It is the most scalable method for reading files, as it performs a call for every graphical resource in your PDF.
 However, this can become expensive for documents with a large number of images.

 * **`MarkItDownReader`** can only transform images into Markdown descriptions.
 Supported image formats include `png`, `jpg`, `jpeg`, and `svg`.
 It cannot provide hybrid methods for reading PDFs with image annotations.
 While it is fast and cost-effective, it can only process one file at a time and is limited to OpenAI models.

 * **`DoclingReader`** can read any file you provide using VLMs.
 If given a PDF, it reads the entire document with the VLM; the same applies to images and other graphical resources.
-However, it does not distinguish between text and image content, as the analysis is multimodal.
+However, it does not distinguish between text and image content, as the analyzis is multimodal.
 As a result, in some cases, it cannot provide specific descriptions for images but instead analyzes the whole document.

 Again, using one or another method depends on your needs!